Snowboard Boots Explained

 Pretty much every manufacturer has its own brand of lacing system.
 Here is a breakdown of some of the more common lacing options.

 Traditional lacing systems offer an ergonomic, fine-tuned fit that is largely free of pressure points.
 However, traditional closures can become looser as the day progresses.
-They can also be hard to cinch down.
+They can also be hard to cinch down, especially when your hands are cold.
+A lot of people like traditional lacing systems because they're so straightforward.
+It's also easy to achieve the perfect amount of tightness throughout the boot with traditional lacing, as you're relying on yourself rather than a tightening mechanism.

 Speed Zone, Speed Lacer, Lock Down, Fast-In, Rapid Lace, Fast Track, etc.